 Rydia stood up, walked up to the door and opened it.
 She smiled meekly at the fleetmaster.
 "Hello, I thought you were Edge or Kain, sorry," she said.

 "Eh, it's okay," Cid said, grinning.
-"I thought I'd help you out."
+"I thought I'd help you out.
+Come walk with me!"

 "Thank you," Rydia said, nodding.
-"I'll come outside with you."
+"O-oh... all right, I'll come with."